Introduction

 configuration file.

-greater than or equal to the specified severity.
-For example, a default
+Once this option has been configured, Laravel will log all levels greater than or equal to the specified severity.
+For example, a default log_level

 of error

-alert, and emergency messages:
+will log error, critical, alert, and emergency messages:

 'log_level' => env('APP_LOG_LEVEL', 'error'),

-Tip!!
+">Tip!!
 Monolog recognizes the following severity levels - from least severe to most severe:

 debug